Do SSDs Degrade Over Time?

 Can DymaxIO™ help with SSDs Degrading?

 The answer is YES.
-DymaxIO has technology to keep the WAF low which is a good thing!
+DymaxIO has the technology to keep the WAF low which is a good thing!

 - The patented IntelliWrite® technology enforces efficient Sequential Writes to occur rather than smaller Random Writes from the Windows Host.
 Sequential writes are more likely to place data in the same blocks which can decrease the WAF – A good effect, where Random Writes does the opposite and can increase the WAF – a bad effect.